Looking for the best things to do in Segovia, Spain? We got you covered.

 The entire square is surrounded by former mansions of some of the wealthiest families in Segovia, with plenty of ornaments and detailed facades inspired by the work done by silversmiths during this time.

-Sitting in the center of the square, you’ll find the Church of San Martin.
-And surrounding it, you’ll find plenty of terraces to enjoy a coffee or bite to eat at while marveling at the fantastic buildings.
+Sitting in the center of the square, you’ll find the Church of San Martin which is a romanesque church that is also very beautiful.
+Surrounding it, you’ll find plenty of terraces to enjoy a coffee or bite to eat at while marveling at the fantastic buildings.

 One of the oldest commercial buildings in Spain, the Real Casa de la Moneda was built in the 6th century and served as the Royal Mint of Segovia.
 Founded by Philip II, it operated between 1586 and 1869 and employed different production methods throughout the years.